-Though all main input/output connection principles will mostly stay intact, the software part, configuration protocol, hardware connections can be changed sometimes, even drastically.
-Please don't rush to make some kind of PCBs, modules for yourself (and especially proposing them to the community).
+Though the main input/output connection options mostly stay intact, the configuration protocol and hardware connections can be changed, sometimes drastically.
+Please don't rush to make some kind of complex PCBs, modules for yourself (and especially proposing them to the community).

 Besides, the SimVim architecture is specially designed the way when anyone can simply buy ready-to-use, cheap modules and breakout boards listed on this website and in the "Components" page, connect them as described on our pages, that's all.

 Main Features currently supported

 - Direct digital input for any of available 70 pins for switches, buttons, encoders.

-- Multiplexed x16 digital input extension for any of available 70 pins (totally up to >500 inputs)
+- Multiplexed 1x16 digital input extension for any of available 70 pins (totally up to >500 inputs)

 - Direct analog input for any of 16 pins for snalog sensors.

-- Additioanl Multiplexed x16 analog input extension for ONE of available analog pins.
+- Additioanl Multiplexed 1x16 analog input extension for ONE of available analog pins.

 - Axis calibration from the plugin, zero-position (for pitch/roll/rudder) and movement range.